tamurashingo/tycl/README.md

 1. **`.asd` file discovery**: Scans the workspace root for `.asd` files
 2. **Full transpilation**: If `.asd` files with `tycl-system` definitions are found, all `.tycl` files in those systems are transpiled to generate `tycl-types.d.lisp`.
 This runs unconditionally regardless of whether `tycl-types.d.lisp` already exists, ensuring type information is always up-to-date.
+3. **Declaration file loading**: Loads `.d.tycl` files from `tycl-declarations/` directories for external library type information
-3. **Type information loading**: Loads `tycl-types.d.lisp` files from the workspace to populate the type cache
+4. **Type information loading**: Loads `tycl-types.d.lisp` files from the workspace to populate the type cache

 This ensures that LSP features (hover, completion, diagnostics) have complete type information available from the first interaction.